Experiment Hazard Class 7.5 – Human Tissue/Materials

 Non-fixed Human Materials or Human Neuronal Tissue

-The PI must seek full Argonne IBC review by completing form ANL-810 Registration Form for Recombinant DNA Experiments or ANL-812 Registration Form for Pathogens, Cells, Tissues, and OPIM.
-Complete the registration form for the samples through the Argonne IBC website.
-Once the samples are reviewed and approved by the Argonne IBC, the experimenter must submit an ESAF to the APS.
-Submit all information on the ESAF early enough (4 weeks in advance of the experiment start date) to allow for sufficient time for experimental review and to avoid a delay in the start of the experiment.
+Approval for BSL-3 work is a two step process.
+First, the PI must request a full IBC review by completing the Registration Form for Recombinant DNA Experiments or the Registration Form for Pathogens, Cells, Tissues, and OPIM in the Cayuse system.
+Please contact Steve Rupkey for help submitting your application.
+Once the experiment is reviewed and approved by the Argonne IBC, the user must submit an ESAF to the APS.
+Submit all information on the ESAF early enough (4 -8 weeks in advance of the experiment start date) to allow for sufficient time for experimental review and to avoid a delay in the start of the experiment.

 Address any questions to the APS Biosafety Officer, Nena Moonier (630-252-8504).